msssm/project_template/README.md

 An example of a system that one would expect to be subject to such behavior and that we would like to put a focus on is religious affiliation within a society.
 It could be argued that the social surroundings have an effect on (or, as an extreme, completely determine) which religion a person chooses to belong to.
 Also, one's religion also influences to whom we connect with socially, for example through the community in a church (the opposing extreme would be that a person's social ties are entirely composed of member's of the same religion).

--history of this. older papers on this? what has already been done in the field? (just briefly)
+-history of models on opinion formation. other papers on this? what has already been done in the field? (just briefly)

 ## The Model